Blue Chips: Plot

-Pete Bell, a college basketball coach for the Western University Dolphins in Los Angeles, is under a lot of pressure.
+Pete Bell, a college basketball coach for the NCSA program Western University Dolphins in Los Angeles, is under a lot of pressure.
 His team is not winning as often as it once did and his successful program needs to attract new star players.
 But the brightest stars of the future—the so-called "blue-chip" prospects—are secretly being paid by other schools.

 This practice is forbidden in the college game, but Pete is desperate after a losing season.
 A school booster, greedy "friend of the program" Happy, will stop at nothing to land these star high school players for Western's next season and gets the okay from the coach to do so.
-This includes offering a new car to the gigantic Neon Boudeaux (Shaq), a house and job to the mother of Butch McRae, and a tractor to the father of farmboy Ricky Roe, as well as a bag filled with cash.
+This includes offering a new car to the gigantic Neon Boudeaux (Shaq), a house and job to the mother of Butch McRae, and a tractor to the father of farm boy Ricky Roe, as well as a bag filled with cash.

 With sportswriter Ed suspecting a scandal, Pete continues to be contaminated by demands from the players and a dirty association with the booster.
-His estranged wife, a former guidance counselor, agrees to tutor Neon, who has below average grades, but she feels betrayed when Pete lies to her about the new athletes receiving illegal inducements to attend the school.
+His ex-wife, a former guidance counselor, agrees to tutor Neon, who has below average grades, but she feels betrayed when she realizes Pete lied to her about the new athletes receiving illegal inducements to attend the school.

 Pete comes to realize that one of his senior players, Tony, a personal favorite, had "shaved points" in a game his freshman season, conspiring to beat a gambling point spread after carefully reviewing a video of the freshman season game depicting Tony's unusual behavior.
 Pete is disgusted at what he and his program have become.

-Western University has a big nationally televised game coming up versus Indiana, the #1 team in the country, coached by Bobby Knight.
+Western University has a big nationally televised game coming up versus Indiana, the #1 team in the country, coached by Bob Knight.
 After winning the game, Pete cannot bear the guilt of having cheated.
 At a press conference, he confesses to the entire scandal and resigns as head coach.
-Leaving the press conference and the arena, Pete walks past a small playground with kids playing basketball—he approaches, then helps coaching them.
+Leaving the press conference and the arena, Pete walks past a playground with kids playing basketball—he approaches, then helps coach them.

 An epilogue later reveals that the university would be suspended from tournament play for three years.
 Pete did continue to coach, but at the high school level; Tony graduated and played pro ball in Europe; Ricky Roe got injured and returned home to run the family farm, and Neon and Butch dropped out of college, but both now play in the NBA.